John C Flavin

 We pulled over on a dark street, between street lights.
 I turned the car off.
 For several minutes, it was ideal for talking about heavy subjects.

-What we didn’t know was that the Universe dangled us over a fiery pit, because its folly led us unhumorously 14,784 feet (2.8 miles) away from where we started.
+What we didn’t know was that the Universe dangled us over a fiery pit, leading us unhumorously 14,784 feet (2.8 miles) away from where we started.
 It ushered us out of Oak Park, eased us through Pleasant Ridge, piloted us past scary Woodward Avenue, and then led us arbitrarily through Huntington Woods.

 After dozens of left and right turns, we had arrived just one and one-half blocks the from Huntington Woods police station, only 700 feet from Officer Hurt’s peers.
 What are the chances?